Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Task or Queue Concurrency

-Increasing batch size has its consequences, if your thread pool size is too low in that case you would see many processing jobs since task would be rejected by executor unless you’ve configured large queueCapacity.
+Increasing the batch size has its consequences.
+If your thread pool size is too low, you may encounter many processing jobs being rejected by the executor unless you have configured a large queueCapacity.

 class RqueueConfiguration {